pymor/pymor/README.md

 -----

 pyMOR uses [pytest](https://pytest.org/) for unit testing.
 To run the test suite, simply execute `make test` in the base directory of the pyMOR repository.
+This will run the pytest suite with the default hypothesis profile "dev".
+For available profiles see `src/pymortests/conftest.py`.
+A profile is selected by running `make PYMOR_HYPOTHESIS_PROFILE=PROFILE_NAME test`.
+If docker is available, use `make PYMOR_HYPOTHESIS_PROFILE=PROFILE_NAME docker_test` to execute the test suite in the same environment as on pyMOR's CI infrastructure.
+Additional customization points are listed at the top of the `Makefile`.
-This will also create a test coverage report which can be found in the `htmlcov` directory.
-Alternatively, you can run `make full-test` which will also enable [pyflakes](https://pypi.python.org/pypi/pyflakes) and [pep8](https://www.python.org/dev/peps/pep-0008/) checks.
+Run `make full-test` which will also enable [pyflakes](https://pypi.python.org/pypi/pyflakes) and [pep8](https://www.python.org/dev/peps/pep-0008/) checks.